 Other Reasons To Upgrade

 You might not think about how many electrical appliances and electronic devices reside in your home.
 But when you start to count, the number will skyrocket.
 If your home was built just 20-30 years ago, many of these electronics were not in existence.
 Three decades ago, you had one or maybe two televisions but no computers, monitors, home theater setups, or whole house sound systems.
 Then think of all the appliances that you have in your kitchen.
 Coffee makers, espresso machines, juicers, blenders, fryers, toaster ovens, and the list goes on and on.
 All of these added devices and electronics have increased the demand for electricity significantly.

 Even if you think that your electrical system is going a great job, your house could be telling you otherwise.
 Are you noticing breakers that are frequently tripping?
 Do lights dim when your air conditioner or washing machine turn on?
 Have you made peace with not using the microwave when the dishwasher is running?
 All of these are indications that your home does not have sufficient power.

 The Smart And Safe Solution

 After checking out a few YouTube videos, you might think that you are ready to tackle an electrical upgrade on your own.
 It seems like a great way to save a few bucks and get more power.
 But what the videos are leaving out is that it is also a great way to damage all electrical appliances and electronic devices in your home.
 And that is far less concerning than the life-threatening electrical shock or electrical fire that could be the result of a small mistake on your part.
 For a professional electrical upgrade at your home, call (703) 463-9866.
-The licensed electricians from Circuit Doctors will inspect your current setup and provide you with a free estimate for a reliable and fully warrantied electrical upgrade.
+The licensed electricians from Circuit Doctors will inspect your current setup and provide you with an estimate for a reliable and fully warrantied electrical upgrade.